 Tailless / No-Flights

 The most noticeable race of harpy is the tailless harpy, also known as “no-flights”.
 The tailless harpies have no tails and shrunken wing feathers, making flight impossible.
-Tailless harpy are larger than other harpy, are able to build muscle faster than normal, and tend to fight with their arms as well as their legs.
+Tailless harpy are larger than other harpy, are able to build fat and muscle faster than normal.

 Among the differences harpy have are their feet.
 There are two toe placements that are recognised as non-deformities.
 Four-toed (totipalmate) and three-toed (anisodactyl).